-1. - our youth able to show others how to do a task?
-Ho w can you help?
-Speak to your youth about the importance of being able to teach others how to do a task.
-Explain that your youth must know how to do a task before he can teach others how to do it.
-Help your family member understand that the easiest way to guide somebody through a task is to break that task into manageable segments.
-Ask your youth to identify a task with multiple steps and guide you through it.
-Discuss the concept of positive reinforcement with your family member.
-2. - our youth effective in advocating for what he thinks should be done and influencing others towards ir point of view?
-Ho w can you help?
-Encourage your youth to participates in school or community-based activities that promote leadership.
-Ask your youth to identify something their school or community needs, such as a new playground, public swimming pool, or teen center.
-Have your youth present the case for this need to an impartial person, such as a relative or teacher.
-Give your youth constructive feedback on the proposal, and ask him to modify the proposal based on the feedback you give.
-3. es your youth use his creativity?
-Ho w can you help?
-Plan a family garage sale and ask your youth to be in charge of promotion.
-Encourage your family member to enjoy age appropriate brain teasers and other puzzles that promote creative problem solving.
-Create a made-up situation, such as "the Nature Club needs money for a field trip to the National Forest," and have your youth brainstorm possible solutions.
-Encourage your youth to enter a piece of art, creative writing, or homemade film into a local contest or to take a class in an area of interest.
-Explain to your youth about when they can use creativity in the workplace.
-Sec ctio n 3: Decision-making Skills n-making skills involve the ability to use math to solve problems and communicate, solve problems and ecisions, and plan.
-1. nen given a task, is your youth able to plan a course of action? w can you help?
-Consider purchasing a digital voice recorder so your youth can record directions or job tasks given by an employer.
-Give your youth a vague task, such as "make dinner," that requires steps to plan; have him write out and describe steps to you; and help your youth complete the task.
-Encourage your youth to ask questions about details of the tasks when vague directions are given and the next steps are unclear.
+1. Is your youth able to show others how to do a task?

+- □ Speak to your youth about the importance of being able to teach others how to do a task. - Explain that your youth must know how to do a task before he can teach others how to do it. - □ Help your family member understand that the easiest way to guide somebody through a task is to break that task into manageable segments. - □ Ask your youth to identify a task with multiple steps and guide you through it. - □ Discuss the concept of positive reinforcement with your family member. - 2.
+Is your youth effective in advocating for what he thinks should be done and influencing others towards their point of view?

+- □ Encourage your youth to participates in school or community-based activities that promote leadership. - Ask your youth to identify something their school or community needs, such as a new playground, public swimming pool, or teen center. - □ Have your youth present the case for this need to an impartial person, such as a relative or teacher. - Give your youth constructive feedback on the proposal, and ask him to modify the proposal based on the feedback you give.

+3. Does your youth use his creativity?

+- □ Plan a family garage sale and ask your youth to be in charge of promotion. - □ Encourage your family member to enjoy age appropriate brain teasers and other puzzles that promote creative problem solving. - □ Create a made-up situation, such as "the Nature Club needs money for a field trip to the National Forest," and have your youth brainstorm possible solutions. - □ Encourage your youth to enter a piece of art, creative writing, or homemade film into a local contest or to take a class in an area of interest. - □ Explain to your youth about when they can use creativity in the workplace.

+Section 3: Decision-making Skills

+Decision-making skills involve the ability to use math to solve problems and communicate, solve problems and make decisions, and plan.

+- 1. When given a task, is your youth able to plan a course of action?
+How can you help? - □ Consider purchasing a digital voice recorder so your youth can record directions or job tasks given by an employer. - Give your youth a vague task, such as "make dinner," that requires steps to plan; have him write out and describe steps to you; and help your youth complete the task. - Encourage your youth to ask questions about details of the tasks when vague directions are given and the next steps are unclear.

-۷. es your youth need assistance in solving problems and making decisions?
-Ho w can you help?
-Watch a local news broadcast and ask your youth to summarize the problem or conflict detailed in each story.
-Have your youth offer a possible solution to the issues on the news.
-Schedule an informational interview with a worker from a job your youth is interested in.
-Role-play a situation with your youth where an issue arises at work that he will need to report on.
+2. Does your youth need assistance in solving problems and making decisions?
+How can you help?

+- □ Watch a local news broadcast and ask your youth to summarize the problem or conflict detailed in each story. - □ Have your youth offer a possible solution to the issues on the news. - □ Schedule an informational interview with a worker from a job your youth is interested in. - Role-play a situation with your youth where an issue arises at work that he will need to report on.
 Have him practice describing what the situation was, who was involved and what steps he took to remedy the situation.

-2 Da as your vouth use moth to salve weeklams and communicate?
-3. es your youth use math to solve problems and communicate? w can you help?
+3. Does your youth use math to solve problems and communicate?
+How can you help?